Getting Started with CheriBSD 24.05

 Library compartmentalization

 CheriBSD's library compartmentalization feature (c18n) executes each dynamic library within a compartmentalization-enabled process in its own protection domain.
-The non-default c18n-enabled run-time linker grants libraries capabilities only to resources (global variables, APIs) declared in their ELF linkage.
+When c18n is enabled, the run-time linker grants libraries capabilities only to resources (global variables, APIs) declared in their ELF linkage.
 Function calls that cross domain boundaries are interposed on by domain-crossing shims implemented by the run-time linker.

 The adversary model for these compartments is one of trusted code but untrustworthy execution: a library such as libpng or libjpeg is trusted until it begins dynamic execution -- and has potentially been exposed to malicious data.
 With library compartmentalization, an adversary who achieves arbitrary code execution within the library at run time will be able to reach only the resources (and further attack surfaces) declared statically through its linkage.
 The programmer must then harden that linkage, and any involved APIs, to make them suitable for adversarial engagement -- but the foundation of isolation, controlled access, and controlled domain transition is provided by the c18n implementation.